Vitamin D plays an important role in several bodily functions. This vitamin is fat soluble and has been at the center of attention in recent years.

 T h e E n d o c r i n e S o c i e t y’s- Clinical Guidelines

 |Patients on seizure medications,steroids, antifungals such as ketoconazole and medications for AIDS||at least two to three times more vitamin D for their age group|

 |Pregnant women||600 IU/daily|

-Vitamin D is shown to be an important part of many bodily functions and therefore, a healthy level is essential.
+Vitamin D shown to be an important part of many bodily functions and therefore, a healthy level is essential.